makerdiary/nrf52840-m2-devkit/docs/programming.md

 pip install -U pyocd
 ```

-List information about the probe connected to your computer by running:
+List information about the debugger connected to your computer by running:

 ``` sh
 pyocd list